youaregod666/IMineOS_BIOS/README.md

 -   Animations, wallpapers, screensavers, color schemes and huge customization possibilities
 -   Open source system API and detailed illustrated documentations

+## Updates

+Updater is Done. if you have IMineOS Before UPdate PLS Reinstall.
+Date 29-01-2023 23:48 Timezone in Denmark (GMT+1)

 ## how to install EFI

 	pastebin run KCKNwu4t